-Getting information on the types of life-sustaining treatments that are available:
+Getting information on the types of life-sustaining treatments that are available;

-Deciding what types of treatment you would or would not want should you be diagnosed with a life limiting illness; Sharing your personal values with loved ones; - Completing advance directives to put into writing what types of treatment you would or would not want - and who you chose to speak for you - should you be unable to speak for yourself.
+Deciding what types of treatment you would or would not want should you be diagnosed with a life limiting illness: Sharing your personal values with loved ones: - Completing advance directives to put into writing what types of treatment you would or would not want - and who you chose to speak for you - should you be unable to speak for yourself.

 Your Sentara Medicare PCP can help you through the process of Advance Care Planning.
-Sentara Medicare Member Services can also provide you with additional information or
+Sentara Medicare Member Services can also provide you with additional information or connect you with someone from Sentara Medicare Care Management Services, who can help you.

-\$0 copay for Primary Care Provider Visits
+\$0 copay for Primary Care